2aDays Logo

 Tags

-Disorganized Poor Communication Creates A Great Team Culture Dedicated To Players Passionate About Coaching
+Disorganized Poor Communication Intense Dedicated To Players Creates A Great Team Culture

 "Cameron Kainer is not a good coach.
 He is misleading, disorganized, and does not live up to his promises.
 He appears to care about academics but does nothing to actually help anyone.
 He has poor communication when it comes to weekly schedules and meet itinerary.
 Coach Kainer blatantly displays favoritism with certain people and it is obvious who he does not like.
 If you are looking for a good program where you can grow I would not recommend this school."